NateWeiler/Resources/Docs/Python/Webscraping in Python/Pyodide/docs/development/contributing.md

 ## Documentation

-Documentation is a critical part of any open source project and we are very welcome to any documentation improvements.
+Documentation is a critical part of any open source project, and we are very welcome to any documentation improvements.
 Pyodide has a documentation written in Markdown in the `docs/` folder.
 We use the [MyST](https://myst-parser.readthedocs.io/en/latest/using/syntax.html#targets-and-cross-referencing)